 To begin with, Matthew’s use of the word “heaven” in the parables has led some gentile theologians off the track.
 I believe Matthew wrote His gospel to Jews to convince them that Jesus was their Messiah.
 The use of the word God is avoided in Judaism to preclude breaking a commandment, and even today, Jewish writers will often leave out the vowel, writing G-d to avoid offending Him.
 I think Matthew substituted the word Heaven for God in consideration of his Jewish readers.
 Some have also equated the phrase Kingdom of Heaven with the Church, which I believe is another error we’ll discover.

 One Final Note

-Keep in mind that Jesus was speaking to Jews in Israel engaged in an agrarian economy and so it’s logical that we should try and replicate their perspective in understanding the symbols He used.
-Since His listeners were only familiar with their Scriptures we’ll rely on the Old Testament as our theological guide and since most worked the land we’ll use our knowledge of agriculture to give us the proper context.
+Keep in mind that Jesus was speaking to Jews in Israel engaged in an agrarian economy.
+So it’s logical that we should try and replicate their perspective in understanding the symbols He used.
+Since His listeners were only familiar with their Scriptures, we’ll rely on the Old Testament as our theological guide, and since most worked the land, we’ll use our knowledge of agriculture to give us the proper context.

 1) The Parable Of The Sower

 A farmer went out to sow his seed.
 As he was scattering his seed some fell along the path and the birds came and ate it up.
 Some fell on rocky places where it did not have much soil.
 It sprang up quickly because the soil was shallow but when the sun came up the plants were scorched and they withered because they had no root.
 Other seed fell among thorns, which grew up and choked the plants.
 Still others fell on good soil where it produced a crop a hundred, sixty, or thirty times what was sown.
 He who has ears let him hear.
 (Matt 13:3-9)